robinzng/whereimreallyfrom/exampleSite/content/read/wedonottalkaboutthat.md

 As an individual who mainly feels emotions of sadness or happiness, the foreign sensation of anger consumed me.
 How many other diverse women are kept from being in control of their bodies simply because the subject was too ‘taboo’ to talk about?
 How many other women can’t look at themselves because they feel used or anxious toward victim blaming?
 Why do women have to choose between their own reputation and mental health.
 How many other situations were avoidable just by allowing them a safe space to talk?

 Cultural women are highly fetishized on a regular basis.
 The idea that they are sexual objects are normalized; but the control and independency of their own bodies are not.
-Women of asian descent, in particular, are taught to remain submissive and understanding to the opposite sex, which can easily lead to them feeling manipulated.
-At the same time, they were never taught to say no or able to talk about their feelings…
+Women of Asian descent, in particular, are taught to remain submissive and understanding to the opposite sex, which can easily lead to them feeling manipulated.
+At the same time, they were never taught to say no or be able to talk about their feelings...

 But I can do that..